ubc-systopia/pancast-android/README.md

 ## Prerequisites
 An Android device with Bluetooth capabilities (according to the documentation for the Android emulator, it does not support Bluetooth emulation, hence why you'll need an Android phone).

-## Build from source
-1) Install Android Studio.
-2) Clone this repo.
-3) Open it in Android Studio, and wait for the project to index and sync.
-4) If nothing went wrong, the toolbar at the top of your screen should have an android face with "app" next to it.
-5) To its right is the target, where the app will actually run.
-Connect your Android device to your PC by USB (or setup your ADB over Wi-Fi if you'd like.
-YMMV).
-6) Verify that you can select your device as the target for installation.
-7) Run app, and hope that nothing goes wrong.

-## Upload binary
-Copy pancast-android/app/build/outputs/apk/debug/app-debug.apk to a public HTTP server.

 ## Install APK

 ### From Chrome browser on phone: